Agenda

 Running a pilot program in Lane Cove with at least one vending machine, located in a venue that is owned or managed by Council, open for extended hours, easily accessible and used by people of all ages, cultures and socio-economic background would provide the information needed to determine the need for such a service in this community.

-2. Ensure that any other dispensers included in the pilot program are installed at venues that are owned or managed by Council, open for extended hours, easily accessible and used by people of all ages, cultures, and socio-economic background; and
+That Council: 1.
+Pilot a 12-month free period product program with at least one dispenser and that this dispenser be located at Lane Cove Library with funding to be included in the budget for the 2024-2025 financial year; 2.
+Ensure that any other dispensers included in the pilot program are installed at venues that are owned or managed by Council, open for extended hours, easily accessible and used by people of all ages, cultures, and socio-economic background; and 3.
+Reviews the pilot program after 12 months to determine the ongoing need for dispensers. |

 Stephanie Kelly